Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: Supplementary Material

 Notably, the approximate training scheme enables the network to learn input-output relations even at low self-coupling intensities (\(J_D \sim 0.1\)), which typically lead to unstable or chaotic dynamics in the full model.
 One contributing factor may be the absence of the separate unsupervised relaxation phase: in the approximate scheme, the system evolves under the simultaneous influence of both input and target fields (modulated by \(\lambda_x\) and \(\lambda_y\), respectively), in addition to the self-interaction term \(J_D\).
 This combined structure imposes stronger constraints on the dynamics and may help suppress chaotic behavior when \(J_D\) is weak.

-Importantly however, this approximate variant of the learning algorithm is less realistic from a biological perspective.
-In fact, contrary to the algorithm presented in the main text, this variant effectively requires ignoring the contribution of the term \(\lambda_y \;W^{back} y^\mu\) to the local field at the moment of the plasticity step.
-On the contrary, this 'special treatment' of the synapses providing output supervision at the time of plasticity is not necessary in the variant of the main text, which does not make any distinction in its treatment of the various synapses.
+Note that, contrary to the algorithm presented in the main text, this variant effectively ignores the contribution of the term \(\lambda_y \;W^{back} y^\mu\) to the local field at the moment of the plasticity step.
+Such a 'special treatment' of the synapses providing supervision, which are used during the dynamics but not during the plasticity, is not necessary in the algorithm presented in the main text.
+This makes the approximate training scheme less appealing from a biological perspective.

 \paragraph{\textbf{Local regularization}} Modern neural networks are typically trained by minimizing a task-specific loss function, which quantifies the discrepancy between predicted outputs and target labels.
 Beyond guiding learning, the choice of loss function implicitly shapes the geometry and robustness of the learned representations.
 For instance, the commonly used cross-entropy loss not only promotes correct classification but also encourages large decision margins between classes.
 This margin-based behavior has been linked to improved generalization and robustness, particularly in the presence of noise or adversarial perturbations.
 Other losses, such as hinge or contrastive losses, can be explicitly designed to enforce margin maximization or structural constraints on the embedding space.
 The proposed training protocol is not based on a global loss function, but can nonetheless accommodate for such kind of regularization by exploiting the local nature of its update rule.
 Specifically, we can introduce a surrogate to cross entropy loss in the couplings update rule (Eq. \ref{eq:plasticity_rule}):